 Agua Hedionda Lagoon Upper Trail

-Before going down on the main trail let’s now take a look at the lagoon from up above.
+Before going down the main trail, let’s now look at the lagoon from up above.
 There are many plants up here to see, and the view is incredible!

 Let’s head back and go toward the northeast and check out where the Hubbs-Seaworld Research Institute is.